diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 The **Curated primary** contigs should be contained in the file `fArcCen1_p1.fasta.gz`, and the **Alternate combined** haplotigs should be contained in the `fArcCen1_q2.fasta.gz` file.

 At this point of the pipeline it is important to run several assembly metrics to check that all is going well so far.
 To do this, click the green button `+ Add Data` in your working project and search and select **VGP Tools** in the "Other Project" tab.
 Search and select the last version of the applets named `asm_stats` and `busco`, and the workflow named `Evaluation KAT Plot`.
 To obtain the standard assembly statistics run the `asm_stats` applet using as input the respective assembly to be evaluated.
-In addition, click the gear icon and complete "Genome size (bp)" field with the size of the genome in base pairs, and `fArcCen1` in the "species code" field.
+In addition, click the gear icon and complete the "Genome size (bp)" field with the size of the genome in base pairs, and `fArcCen1` in the "species code" field.
 Inside the `assembly_vgp_standard_1.6` folder, create a new folder with the name `evaluation`.
 Create a folder inside `evaluation` with the name of the assembly stage to be evaluated (for example, `c1`) and select it as the output folder.
 Finally, click `Run as Analysis...` to launch the applet.
 You should check for an improvement in the assembly metrics with the progress of the pipeline.
+To obtain a measure of the completeness of the assembly it is necessary to run **busco** using as input the respective assembly to be evaluated.
+In addition, click the gear icon and complete the "Augustus species search" filed with the closest species available to your working soecies, in this example `zebrafish`.
+Finally, under `Workflow Actions`, select `Set Output Folder`.
+Create a new folder with the name `purge_dups` inside the `intermediates` folder and select it as the output folder for the **busco** applet.
+You should check for improvement in the metrics and for diferences before and after steps where some kind of polishing was applied to the assembly (c1, p1, s3 and pri.asm).
+To run the `Evaluation KAT Plot` workflow, select reads in the `10x` folder as input for the `Remove gembarcodes from 10x reads` stage, and the **c1** and **c2** assemblies as input for the `File Concatenator` stage.
+For setting the output, create a folder named `KAT_c1c2` inside the `evaluation`.
+Finally, click `Run as Analysis...` to launch the workflow.
+When comparing the plot obtained por _c1c2_ and for _p1q2_ you should see an improvement due that reflects the performance of the haplotigs purging step.

-Note: if the _Falcon and Unzip_ step was already run and the **c1** and **c2** are present in the `intermediates` folder but the `bam_to_fasta` folder is not present, you should run the applet **PacBio BAM to FASTA** which can be found in clicking the green button `Start Analysis`.
-The input of this applet are the _PacBio Sequel Reads_ from the `pacbio` folder and you should set up an output folder named `bam_to_fasta` inside the `assembly_vgp_standard_1.6` folder.
+Note: if the _Falcon and Unzip_ step was already run and the **c1** and **c2** are present in the `intermediates` folder but the `bam_to_fasta` folder is not present, you should run the applet **PacBio BAM to FASTA** which can be found by clicking the green button `Start Analysis`.
+The input of this applet are the _PacBio Sequel Reads_ from the `pacbio` folder and you should set up an output folder named `bam_to_fasta` inside the `intermediates` folder.

 ## 2. Scaff10x Workflow